(We are available in our offices only by appointment.)

 Staff Contacts by Service

-Dave Heller is a staff lawyer with the Media Law Resource Center.
+Dave Heller is the Deputy Director of the Media Law Resource Center.
 Much of his work focuses on MLRC's international programs and initiatives.
 He has been involved with the programming and planning of the MLRC London Conference since its inception and this year worked on MLRC's first conference on Legal Issues Concerning Hispanic and Latin American Media.
 He has written comments on UK and European media law reform issues, including the new UK Defamation Bill.
 He is a member of MLRC's International Media Lawyers Project (IMLP) which has worked to expand MLRC's membership to lawyers in developing countries.
 He is also the editor of MLRC‟s monthly MediaLawLetter, and a regular contributor to MLRC's other publications, including an annual survey of developments in media libel and privacy law.

 Debra Danis Seiden holds an undergraduate degree in Home Economics and Education, and a masters degree in Library Science, both from Queens College, CUNY.
 She has worked in a variety of positions and settings: Serials Librarian at Benjamin N. Cardozo School of Law, Yeshiva University; Serials Librarian at CUNY Law School at Queens College; Catalog Librarian at Benjamin Rosenthal Library, Queens College, CUNY; Personal Assistant to Blu Greenberg, Author/Lecturer; Office Manager at the Jewish Educators Assembly; Production/Editorial Assistant at Jonathan David Publishers.
 She has been MLRC Administrator since February 2001.

 Jake Wunsch is MLRC’s production manager.
-He has edited a weekly newspaper in New York’s Hudson Valley; managed a trade paper in Montana serving restaurants, taverns and casinos; and copy-edited a glossy on high-end consumer electronics which folded in under six months.
+Before joining MLRC, he edited a weekly newspaper in New York’s Hudson Valley; managed a trade paper in Montana serving restaurants, taverns and casinos in the Western U.S.; and copy-edited a glossy on high-end consumer electronics.
 At MLRC, he designs publications, maintains the website, and fields member questions.
 He graduated from NYU in 2000.